Routen Wheel (coming soon)

-Justice for Jane, his tiny daughter, now a cold and bloodied corpse in his wife’s lap, motivated and emboldened the driver’s recklessness.
-He glanced at his wife’s tear-stained, terrified face and felt the suffocation of guilt, that his side of the family had brought so much pain to them.
-In anger he accelerated hard out of the bend and was rewarded with another skid into the verge.
+Justice and pain for Jane, his tiny daughter, now a cold and bloodied corpse in his wife’s lap, motivated and emboldened his recklessness.
+He again thought of his other daughter Erin.
+He glanced at his wife’s tear-stained, terrified face and felt suffocated with guilt because it had been his side of the family that brought so much pain to them.
+In anger he accelerated hard out of the bend, the engine whined and he was rewarded with another skid into a verge.
 Somehow he regained control of the car and continued his onslaught north without loss of focus or momentum.

 The lights of Belfast City gave little relief from the hours of impulsive driving, although they sparked a fickle hope of sanctuary or escape.
-They passed estates and abandoned industrial sites, but as they closed in on the centre their progress slowed with roundabouts and traffic signals.
+They passed estates and abandoned industrial sites, but as they closed in on the city centre their progress slowed with roundabouts and traffic signals.
 Green light ahead, changed to red.
 He rechecked his mirror before braking towards the pedestrian crossing.
-Two am, dark and wet, an odd time, he thought, for people to be out walking in this area of the city.
-The driver eased his speed and considered jumping the lights.
+Two am, dark and wet, an odd time, he thought, for people to be out walking in this area of Belfast city.
+Boyle eased his speed and considered jumping the lights.

 A girl stood at the crossing.
 ‘Bollocks’ he yelled.
 He braked hard, almost stopping.
 The girl didn’t begin to move, she just stood there making a phone call.
 He swore again, shoved the car into first gear.
-The engine screamed in complaint, the car lurched, he changed gear, revved the engine hard, accelerating, fifty, sixty…..
+The engine screamed in complaint, like it had done a thousand times on that journey, the car lurched, he changed gear, revved the engine hard, accelerating, fifty, sixty…..

 Suddenly bang!
 They were hit hard from the side, a deafening roar of engines and tearing of metal and the car topped and tailed across the road towards an industrial gas tank.
-The last thing he thought before the car and tank exploded was Erin!
-She now had no one.
-He screamed her name.
+The last thing he thought before the car and tank exploded was Erin.
+She was alone and he screamed her name.